-A focus on obedience to Christ instead of theology, the separation of church and state, and never using force to spread the gospel.
+Obedience instead of theology, separation of church and state, not using force to spread the gospel.

 - 7. Briefly sum up how Ireland became largely Roman Catholic. - The Roman Catholic Church opposed the independence of the Irish Church. - The Pope encouraged the Norman William the Conqueror to invade England in 1066 to bring England under the control of the Roman Catholic Church. - Pope Adrian "gave" Ireland to Norman Henry II of England, who invaded Ireland and brought down the Irish churches. - Ireland eventually became independent again, but "Protestant" Henry VIII tried to rein them in. - When Henry VIII broke with Rome, the Irish, to break with Henry VIII, stayed with Rome; this mindset was solidified when Queen Elizabeth I punished Ireland for having Roman Catholic services. - Ireland's independence from Britain is now in the minds of Irish closely associated with its Roman Catholicism, causing conflicts between the two peoples even to this day.